cfengine/documentation/reference/promise-types/vars.markdown

 **Notes:**

 The policy `constant` indicates that the variable value may not be changed.
-The policies `free` and `overridable` are synonymous, and indicated that the variable's value may be changed.
+The policies `free` and `overridable` are synonymous and indicate that the variable's value may be changed.

 `data` variables (data containers) can only have policy `constant`.